Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 ---
 **Is there a correlation between GDP per capita and infant mortality rate?**

+***Background***:
+I originally thought of this question because I was thinking about the different factors that could effect infant mortality rate.
+When I discovered the `GDP_per_capita` field, I became curious to see if in countries with a lower GDP per capita there was also higher rates of infant mortality.

 Query 1:
 ```
 db.Country.aggregate([{ $group: { _id:null, avg_gdp_per_capita: {$avg:"$GDP_per_capita"} } }])